-- Exercise extreme care when entering or exiting the bunk beds and using the ladder (if so equipped).
+Exercise extreme care when entering or exiting the bunk beds and using the ladder.
 Do not allow more than one person on the top bunk.
 Do not allow children under 6 years of age to use the upper bunk.
 Do not allow horseplay on or under the bed and prohibit jumping on the bed.
-Make sure the ladder (if equipped) is anchored properly to the bed.
-Never allow more than one person on the ladder (if equipped) at a time.
-Children should always be supervised when using the ladder (if equipped) or when entering or exiting the bunk beds. - Weight limit of the bunk ladder (if equipped) is 300 lbs.
-(136 kg). - ☐ Maximum weight limits for bunk beds - ☐ Bunk bed styles vary according to RV model. - ☐ Maximum weight ratings vary according to bunk bed style. - ☐ Weight rating labels are located at all bunk locations:
+Make sure the ladder is anchored properly to the bed.
+Never allow more than one person on the ladder at a time.
+Children should always be supervised when using the ladder or when entering or exiting the bunk beds.
+Weight limit of the bunk ladder is 300 lbs.
+(136 kg).
+Never exceed this weight.
+Maximum weight limits for bunk beds will vary depending on model or bunk style.
+Never exceed the maximum weight specified on the bunk